nehaljwani/team.exiv2.org/book/IMaEA.md

 #### Exiv2 man page

-I don't like the man page because it's in UNIX man page troff syntax which is arcane and unfamiliar.
+I don't like the man page because it's in Unix man page troff syntax which is arcane and unfamiliar.
 However man pages are very useful and valuable for users.
 The man page is stored in man/man1/exiv2.1  When editing the man pages, I inspect the changes with commands such as:

 ```bash
 $ cd \<exiv2dir\>